 - Don’t forget to wear sunscreen.

 - Watch your head.
 Don’t forget to wear a hat, but make it a loose-fitting mesh or breathable material.
 Your body loses a lot of heat through your head but the covering helps to protect your scalp, ears and face.

-- If you’ve just started your outdoor running, since you have been training in a gym, take it slow.
-Start your run at reduced pace as your body adapts to the summer heat.
+- If you’ve just started your outdoor running because you have been training in a gym, take it slow.
+Start your run at a reduced pace as your body adapts to the summer heat.

 - One suggestion is to run on a path near water.
 Sometimes it is cooler or breezier there.
-Sometimes the sight of a body of water may trick you into feeling cooler.
+The sight of a body of water may trick you into feeling cooler.

 - Bringing water with you is an absolute must.
 Suggestions include using a water pouch or holster for bottles.
-If you don’t want to invest in these, a person does get used to carrying a bottle of water.
-Another idea is to go out the night before your run in your car and hide bottles of water along the path.
+If you don’t want to invest in these, get used to carrying a bottle of water.
+Another idea is to drive along your path the night before and hide bottles of water.

 - Start at a swimming pool and then shower and jump in when you get back.